DotCamp/shortcode-for-current-date/readme.txt

 Check out [PHP date formats](http://php.net/manual/en/function.date.php) you can use.

+= What's Next =

+If you like this plugin, then consider checking out our other plugins:

+* <a href="https://wordpress.org/plugins/ultimate-blocks/" title="Ultimate Blocks">Ultimate Blocks</a> - Create Better Content with Gutenberg + Ultimate Blocks.
+Essential Collection of Blocks for Bloggers and Affiliate Marketers.
+* <a href="https://wordpress.org/plugins/wp-coupons-and-deals/" title="WP Coupons and Deals">WP Coupons and Deals</a> - Make More Money from Your Affiliate Coupons and Deals.

+Visit <a href="http://www.wpleaders.com/" rel="friend" title="WPLeaders">WPLeaders</a> to learn more about WordPress, WordPress themes and plugins.

 == Installation ==
 This is one way you can install the plugin: